Topeka Metro Vision/Mission Statement

 Topeka Metro’s Lift Service is a paratransit service that provides transportation for people whose disability or condition prevents them from using Topeka Metro fixed route buses.
 Lift Service can take a qualified customer to locations within 3/4 of a mile of a Topeka Metro bus route, during the hours that the bus route runs in that area.
 Passengers must complete an eligibility form and be approved prior to using the service.
 The eligibility process can take up to 21 days.
 For more information on the Lift, call 783-7000.

 Topeka Metro strives to serve anyone in a wheelchair or scooter who can safely board and ride our buses.
-By Federal Law we are only required to transport people whose mobility aids meet these standards:
+By Federal Law we are only required to transport people whose mobility aids meet specific standards.

 For your safety, Bus Operators use front and rear tie-downs to secure wheelchairs.
 You may be asked to leave the bus if you refuse to have your wheelchair secured.
 Lap and shoulder belts are also made available at each wheelchair securement location for added passenger safety.